-Techne is a “craft” or “art” – a learned skill that is then applied or activated.
-Techne is a mediation between nature and man, a knowledge that is destined to create what nature cannot achieve.
+Techne can be understood as a craft or art, a learned skill inscribed in the body that is then applied or activated to mediate our relation to nature.
+It is a knowledge that is destined to create what nature cannot achieve.

 By means of this term, ALICE looks at the architectural project as a form of knowledge centered around the idea of « making », there where the process of conception and manufacture feed each other to translate a thought or a concept into a concrete physical entity.